ViewTubeApp/viewtube/README.md

 - FFmpeg (for video processing)
 - GNU Make
 - Go 1.21 or later (for Hermes development)
-- Redis 7.0 or later
+- RabbitMQ 3.12 or later

 ## 🎥 Video Processing Architecture

 The application uses a microservices architecture for video processing:

 1. **Web Server (Next.js)**: Handles file uploads and client communication
-2. **Redis**: Acts as a message broker between services
+2. **RabbitMQ**: Message broker for reliable task distribution with:
+   - Topic exchange for flexible routing
+   - Quorum queues for high availability
+   - Dead letter queues for failed tasks
 3. **Hermes**: Go-based video processing server that:
    - Generates video thumbnails
    - Creates preview sprites with WebVTT